 (5) Review Articles: The journal is also the setting for significant and encompassing state-of-the-art reviews on significant issues across the discipline.
 Articles that either review recent developments in a specific field of research or confront various bodies of research on a specific issue or concept is particularly welcome.

 Review articles are no more than 5000 words in length inclusive of all notes and references.

 (6) Book Reviews: PSR publishes book reviews of recent volumes on cutting-edge topics on an ad hoc basis.

-Please send all book review proposals to email@example.com.
+You can submit a book review proposal via this form.
+Detailed Book Review Guidelines can be found here.
 All proposals will be carefully considered by the Editorial Team members.
 The whole process can take up to 4 weeks.
-Detailed Book Review Guidelines can be found here.
 Book reviews are published online only.

 Political Studies Review (PSR) accepts proposals for special issues on a rolling basis.

 The selection of special issues will be based upon which proposal in their judgement has the most potential in terms of:

 a) the quality of the individual papers submitted,

 b) the extent to which the proposed Special Issue as a whole makes an original, coherent and creative contribution to the field,